Osanis Inclusion Services Inc.

 No fields in this form are mandatory.
 Any information provided is not saved, stored or shared by any government agency.

 The Canada Disability Benefit (CDB) is available to eligible individuals, who can either apply for themselves or have a legal representative (such as a guardian, trustee, or someone with power of attorney) apply on their behalf.
 The application can be submitted online, by phone, in person at a Service Canada office, or by mail, with the online method being the fastest and most recommended option.
-The specific requirements for the application depend on whether you have received a letter from Service Canada containing a unique application code.
-If you received a letter with an application code:

 • Applying for yourself: You will need your unique application code and Social Insurance Number (SIN).